PayalUmraliya/PUCustomUIslider/README.md

-# PUCustomUIslider Framework
+# PUCustomUISlider Framework

-Customised UI Slider
+Customised UISlider

 #### A framework is a hierarchical directory that encapsulates a dynamic library, header files, and resources, such as storyboards, image files, and localized strings, into a single package.
 Apps using frameworks need to embed the framework in the app's bundle.